Forest Runner 2022-23 FAQs

 Yes, there will be a fully trained team of First Aid medics who will respond to any First Aid incidents.

-I don’t feel well or have an injury, should I run the race?
+I don’t feel well or have an injury, should I run at the event?

 Are there prizes on offer at the event?

-All finishers will be offered a medal and a goody bag with solid oak trophies for first, second, third male and female.
+All finishers will be offered a medal and a goody bag with prizes available for first, second, and third place winners in the 5k and 10k events.

 Can my friends and family come and watch?